golanlevin/ExperimentalCapture/docs/cameraconnections.md

 - **RTSP** invented in 1996, is optimized for delivering compressed video over the internet with higher latency and is more commonly used in IP cameras and streaming applications where real-time interaction isn't critical.
 - **NDI** invented in 2015, focuses on high-quality, low-latency video over local networks, ideal for live production and broadcast where minimal delay is essential.

+###RTSP Address Format for streaming
+- rtsp://[username]:[password]@[IP address]:[port]/[stream]

+- Record the RTSP via ffmpeg: ffmpeg -i rtsp://username:password@ip_address:port/stream -c copy ~/Desktop/output_video.mp4

+### Extra: How to Use NDI in OBS

+#### 1. Install NDI Plugin for OBS
+- First, you need to download and install the NDI plugin for OBS.
+This plugin allows OBS to receive and send NDI streams.
+- You can download the plugin from the official OBS website or GitHub.

+#### 2. Add NDI Source
+- Open OBS.
+- Add a new source by clicking the "+" button under the "Sources" box.
+- Select **NDI Source** from the list of options.

+#### 3. Configure NDI Source
+- In the "NDI Source" settings window, you'll see a dropdown labeled **Source Name**.
+- This dropdown will list all available NDI sources on your local network.
+- Select the desired NDI stream from the list.

+#### 4. Manual NDI Address
+- NDI doesn't typically use manual addresses like IP or RTSP.
+However, if you need to specify an NDI stream manually, you'd usually do this through the application that is sending the NDI stream (e.g., an NDI monitor tool or NDI-compatible camera).
+You would then select that source in OBS, as described above.

+#### 5. Advanced Settings
+- If needed, you can adjust latency, bandwidth, and other advanced settings in the **NDI Source** properties in OBS.

+#### Important Notes
+- **Network Configuration**: Ensure that all devices involved (cameras, computers, etc.) are on the same local network and that your network is fast enough to handle the bandwidth requirements of NDI.
+- **Firewalls**: Ensure that firewalls or security software are not blocking NDI traffic.